arogozhnikov/python3_with_pleasure/README.md

 Previously it was always tempting to use string concatenation (which is concise, but obviously bad), with `pathlib` the code is safe, concise, and readable.

-Also `pathlib.Path` has a bunch of methods, that every python novice had to google (and anyone who is not working with files all the time):
+Also `pathlib.Path` has a bunch of methods, that every python novice previously had to google:

 ```python
 p.exists()